scottglenblanch/algorithm-reverse-string/README.md

 "Sounds complicated", you retort.

-Unbeknowst to you the new rules were not in fact set due to some mis-granted wishes.
+Unbeknownst to you the new rules were not due to some mis-granted wishes.
 The true agenda was to inhibit people from requesting wishes.
-The genii who pushed forward these new regulations were truly lazy.
+The genii who pushed this into genie law were extremely lazy.

 Fortunately, you have a laptop at hand.
 If only you could write a program to reverse a string...